aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. Copy the **XmlNotepad.msix** file to the **C:\\Allfiles\\Labs\\04** folder.

-### Exercise 2: Implement an MSIX app attach image for Azure Virtual Desktop in Azure AD DS environment
+### Exercise 2: Implement an MSIX app attach an image for Azure Virtual Desktop in Azure AD DS environment

 The main tasks for this exercise are as follows:

-1. Enable Hyper-V on the Azure VMs running Window 10 Enterprise Edition
+1. Enable Hyper-V on the Azure VMs running Windows 10 Enterprise Edition
-1. Create an MSIX app attach image
+1. Create an MSIX app and attach an image

-#### Task 1: Enable Hyper-V on the Azure VMs running Window 10 Enterprise Edition
+#### Task 1: Enable Hyper-V on the Azure VMs running Windows 10 Enterprise Edition

 1. Within the Remote Desktop session to **az140-cl-vm42**, from the **Administrator: Windows PowerShell ISE** console, run the following to prepare the target Azure Virtual Desktop hosts for MSIX app attach: